Design a kitchen in farmhouse style with AI

 Farmhouse vs. Scandinavian

-Pick Scandinavian instead if the feeling you want is closer to “light, calm, hospitality-grade warmth” than “warm, family-first, invitingly textured.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Scandinavian instead if the feeling you want is closer to “light, calm, and welcoming” than “warm, rustic, and familiar.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 What makes a farmhouse kitchen?